acm-cui/website-cui2021/authors/posters.md

 ---
 label: Posters
-description: The Posters track at CUI 2021 allows for the presentation, discussion and information exchange of early stage research in the field of Conversational User Interfaces.
+description: The Posters track at !!conference.short_name!! !!conference.year!! allows for the presentation, discussion and information exchange of early stage research in the field of Conversational User Interfaces.
 submission:
   text: Submissions not open yet
 #  title: Go to EasyChair to submit your poster